 During the Diadochi wars (322-270 BCE), the Macedonian ruler in Egypt, Ptolemy, extended his empire to include Jerusalem.
-It was a struggle to be mentioned in the Book of Daniel in the Old Testament, with Ptolemy described as the "king of the South" (Daniel 11:5).
+It was a struggle to be mentioned in the Old Testament's Book of Daniel, with Ptolemy described as the "king of the South" (Daniel 11:5).

 The work began during the reign of Ptolemy II (285-246).
 He is said to have sponsored it.
-Judaic doctrine would hold that the translators had worked independently of each other while producing the same result word for word – a miracle in keeping with the belief that the books were the works of divine intervention.
+The translators were put on the little island of Pharos (with a famous lighthouse) in the harbor in front of Alexandria.
+Judaic doctrine would hold that the translators worked independently of each other while producing the same result word for word — a miracle matching the belief that the books were the works of divine intervention.
 The high priests in charge of the work proclaimed a curse upon any changes that might be made to it.

-However much they tried, the Greek that the translators produced was difficult for readers to understand.
+However much they tried, the Greek that the translators produced was difficult to read.
 Because Jews from different areas used words differently and interpreted what they read differently, when the Septuagint was distributed to Jews outside of Alexandria it created confusion.
 The curse on changes was ignored.
 For the sake of clarification, new words were inserted to fit local meaning.
-And, in the decades to come, as the Septuagint was reproduced by hand, more changes would be made.
+And in the decades to come as the Septuagint was reproduced by hand, more changes would be made.

-Eventually other writings would be added to the Septuagint: Isaiah, Jeremiah, Ezekiel, Kings, Judges, Psalms, Ecclesiastes and Daniel.
+Eventually other writings would be added to what would be called the Old Testament: the books of Isaiah, Jeremiah, Ezekiel, Kings, Judges, Psalms, Ecclesiastes and Daniel.
 The last book of the Old Testament, the Book of Esther, would be translated into Greek around 77 BCE.
-And from the Septuagint more translations of what Christians would know as the Old Testament would be made: Latin versions, Coptic, Ethiopian, Armenian, Georgian and Slavonic versions.

 CONTINUE READING: Hellenism and the Maccabean Rebellion